Francis Audiology Associates LLC

 Pittsburgh's Leading Audiologists and Hearing Aid Specialists located in Wexford, PA

 Hearing loss is gradual, and people often do not recognize when it becomes severe enough to warrant (intervention) hearing aids.
 At Francis Audiology Associates, there are various tests we use to determine the degree of hearing loss, the type of hearing loss, and the conditions of the ear canal and middle ear.
 During your initial visit, you will be asked questions about your medical and hearing history including what you may already know about your hearing status.
 We will determine the magnitude, audiometric configuration and the type of hearing loss you may have.
-Your hearing loss may be conductive (outer ear problem) or sensorineural (inner ear problem causing unreliable signals to your brain) or a central pathology which may be treated with or without amplification.
+Your hearing loss may be (opens in a new tab) which may be treated with or without amplification.

 Find out what our hearing professionals can do to treat your hearing loss!
 We are located in Wexford, PA and serving all communities in Southwestern Pennsylvania.
 You can call (724) 933-3440 or book an appointment online to meet with one of our expert Audiologists!

 An audiometric evaluation is a painless, noninvasive hearing test that measures your ability to hear different sounds, pitches, or frequencies.
-It is recommended that you avoid loud noise for 16 hours prior to audiometric testing.
+It is recommended that you (opens in a new tab).
 An audiometric evaluation requires no other special preparation.
 All you have to do is show up to your appointment on time and follow your audiologist’s instructions.

 We have spent years obtaining clinical experience in hearing science.
 Our practice is compliant with AAA (American Academy of Audiology) and ASHA (American Speech-Language-Hearing Association) evaluation and assessment policies.
 We truly believe in our motto: Best Practices - Our Standard of Care.
 We also perform hearing rehabilitation and sell hearing aids, hearing protection, and custom molds for iPods and Sleep Plugs.
 We also sell Musician Plugs ER-9, 15, 25 and Musician's Monitors.